 Kyle Nguyen is an assistant news/features editor and can be reached at firstname.lastname@example.org

-Kyle Nguyen is an assistant news/features editor at The Spectrum.
+Kyle Nguyen is a senior news/features editor at The Spectrum.